hackclub/hackclub/workshops/shared_clipboard/README.md

 Let's go through this step by step.
 - We get the clipboard from `getLocalClip()`
 - We use the debug function to print some info about `localClipboard`
-- We use a function to send the clipboard to the writer (which could be the writer to a client or server, because both use `monitorLocalClip()`)
+- We use a function to send the clipboard to the writer (which could be the writer connected to a client or server, because both use `monitorLocalClip()`)
 - We handle errors
 - If `localClipboard` is the same as the actual clipboard on the computer, we wait for some time and check again.
 If it is still the same, we sleep again.
 This cycle continues *until* the clipboard changes.
 When it does, `localClipboard` won't be the same as the actual clipboard on the computer so we'll exit the loop.
 Because we exited the loop, the code will send the clipboard!